-Thinking from first principles requires a mindset shift.

-Thinking from first principles requires a mindset shift which will challenge most of us.
-Often, we are too comfortable living with our assumptions to want to change.
+One which will challenge most of us.
+As often, we are too comfortable living with our assumptions to want to change.

 They define our beliefs, our behaviours, and often our outcomes.
 Guided by our earlier experiences we build assumptions — and live by them.

 The problem comes when we apply old assumptions to new situations.
 We don’t expect the unexpected.
 So, when things go wrong, or the outcome isn’t to our liking – we rarely see it is our assumptions that have failed.

 Instead of living with assumptions, you go looking for them.
 You question them, you pull them apart—as you look to find the underlying elements of your assumptions.
 Now, you’re questioning everything.
 You’re asking questions as a child does; why, why, why?

 Thinking from first principles is hard.
 Living by your assumptions is easy —it’s your choice.